jaanga/gestification/readme.md

 2013-08-09 ~ Theo

-* Many changes, see in indicidual folders
+* Many changes, see in individual folders
 * See 'home Page' folder for changes to Gestification index.html

 2013-08-05 ~ Theo